-Your journey begins with a six week in-residence program taught at Deakin.
+The journey begins with a six week in-residence program.
 The introductory program provides a theoretical and practical foundation for teaching in a low socio-economic community.

-By the end of the initial intensive you’ll have completed one quarter of a Master of Teaching (Secondary) degree.
+By the end of the initial intensive Associates have completed part of a Master of Teaching (Secondary) degree.
 The program is made up of lectures, thought-provoking dialogues, practical workshops, group and individual assessments.

-There's also a two-week teaching practicum, which gives you the practical skills you need to be successful in the classroom.
+At this time Associates complete a two-week teaching practicum, which gives them the practical skills needed to be successful in the classroom.

 Start teaching and earning sooner

-After the initial intensive, you’ll begin teaching at a secondary school with full salary and benefits.
-You’ll teach 80 per cent of a full-time load to allow time for ongoing study.
+After the initial intensive Associates begin teaching at a secondary school.
+They teach 80 per cent of a full-time load to allow time for ongoing study.

 Completing your Leadership Development Program

-After two intense, challenging and rewarding years, you’ll have completed the Leadership Development Program.
+After two intense, challenging and rewarding years, Associates have also completed the TFA Leadership Development Program.

-You will also have gained a set of unique and highly sought-after skills.
-At the end of the program, you'll have earned a nationally accredited Master of Teaching (Secondary) degree on scholarship.
+Associates gain a set of unique and highly sought-after skills.
+At the end of the program, they have earned a nationally accredited Master of Teaching (Secondary) degree on scholarship.